Merck KGaA, Darmstadt, Germany’s Phase IIb ADDRESS II Results Confirm Potential of Atacicept as a Candidate Therapy for SLE

 Merck KGaA, Darmstadt, Germany

 Merck KGaA, Darmstadt, Germany, is a leading science and technology company in healthcare, life science and performance materials.
 Around 50,000 employees work to further develop technologies that improve and enhance life – from biopharmaceutical therapies to treat cancer or multiple sclerosis, cutting-edge systems for scientific research and production, to liquid crystals for smartphones and LCD televisions.
 In 2015, Merck KGaA, Darmstadt, Germany, generated sales of € 12.85 billion in 66 countries.

 Founded in 1668, Merck KGaA, Darmstadt, Germany, is the world's oldest pharmaceutical and chemical company.
 The founding family remains the majority owner of the publicly listed corporate group.
-Merck KGaA, Darmstadt, Germany, holds the global rights to the Merck KGaA, Darmstadt, Germany, name and?brand.
+Merck KGaA, Darmstadt, Germany, holds the global rights to the ?Merck” name and brand.
 The only exceptions are the United States and Canada, where the company operates as EMD Serono, MilliporeSigma and EMD Performance Materials.

 Merck KGaA, Darmstadt, Germany announced its second “Live Cosmetics Conference” interactive online event.